Cauliflower Mashed Potatoes with Cheese and Bacon

-While one benefit to mashed cauliflower over mashed potatoes is that you can’t whip it to the point of being gluey, sometimes it can be a bit too thin.
+One benefit of mashed cauliflower over mashed potatoes is that you can’t whip it to the point of being gluey.
+But sometimes it can be a bit too thin.
 So here are my tricks for the perfect cauliflower mash consistency:

-- You’ll want to steam the cauliflower instead of boiling it.
-Also, I recommend fresh cauliflower instead of frozen, as frozen cauliflower sometimes has excess moisture.
+- Steam the cauliflower instead of boiling it.
+Also, I recommend fresh cauliflower instead of frozen, which sometimes has excess moisture.

-- After steaming the cauliflower, remove it from the pot and leave it on a steamer rack or laid out on a sheet pan to allow some of the excess moisture to evaporate for just a few minutes.
+- Let the moisture evaporate.
+After steaming the cauliflower, remove it from the pot and leave it on a steamer rack or laid out on a sheet pan to allow it to give off some steam for just a few minutes.

-- Instead of just mashing it and serving it in a bowl, adding Greek yogurt and an egg, then baking in a casserole dish gives it a nice, scoopable consistency.
+- Bake it in a casserole dish.
+Instead of just mashing it and serving it in a bowl, adding Greek yogurt and an egg and baking gives it a nice, scoopable consistency.

-- I like to use a food processor to puree the cauliflower, as it breaks it down so that it stays thick but doesn’t have large chunks of cauliflower.
+- Use a food processor to puree the cauliflower.
+It breaks it down so that it stays thick but doesn’t have large chunks of cauliflower.

-- Of course, if you like the chunks, you can just mash it with a hand potato masher, then stir in all of the other ingredients before baking.
+- Use a potato masher.
+If you like the chunks, you can just mash it with a hand potato masher.
+Then stir in all of the other ingredients before baking.